 Thanks to the support of our donors and the expertise of our hospital staff, we’re able to perform surgeries and procedures beyond routine medical care, including fracture repairs, urinary blockage corrections, and eye surgeries.

 CAT’s nationally recognized kitten foster program provides temporary care for kittens too young for adoption and too vulnerable to be safely housed in the shelter.
 Once they are ready for adoption, foster kittens move into our adoption program.
-Foster homes are sometimes used for short-term care and treatment of adult cats too.
+Foster homes are also vital to providing housing and care for adult cats too.
+Cats and kittens may sometimes be adopted directly out of their foster homes; other times, they may return to CAT’s shelter or offsite locations for adoption.

 CAT operates a thrift store in the Raleigh Hills neighborhood of Southwest Portland, Oregon.
 The CAT Thrift Store collects and resells donated new and gently used quality items to raise funds that support our cause.
-The Thrift Store also raises awareness about CAT, houses special-needs cats for adoption, and hosts and participates in community events to engage the public with our organization.
+The Thrift Store also raises awareness about CAT, houses a”shelter ambassador” cat for adoption, and hosts and participates in community events to engage the public with our organization.

 About 80 percent of the cats and kitten for adoption from CAT come from other shelters, rescue organizations, and veterinary clinics, including local county animal control services.
 We seek out and cultivate partnerships with other organizations to transfer at-risk cats and kittens into our shelter for adoption and care.